IUDataStructuresCourse/course-web-page-fall-2022/lectures/Nov-16.md

 We work from back to front with respect to the encoding, choosing which bits for which words.
-We want to pick the lowest frequency words, because the longest codes go the farthest back.
+We want to pick the lowest frequency words first, because the longest codes go the farthest back.

 Intuition: make the choice that uses the fewest bits for the final encoded string.